Phone 03 9347 9911

 The UroLift System is a treatment option for BPH patients who are looking for an alternative to drugs or major surgery.
 You may be considering or scheduled for a TURP/Laser treatment, or are unhappy with or have stopped taking medications.
 The UroLift System is appropriate for patients seeking a minimally invasive treatment and are concerned about preserving their sexual function and their quality of life.

 What should I expect during the UroLift System treatment?

 In general, the UroLift System is a minimally invasive treatment that entails minimal downtime.
 Your doctor will use the UroLift delivery device to deploy permanent retractors to relieve obstruction caused by the enlarged prostate that is pressing on your urethra.
 The procedure will be performed under general anaesthesia and you may be given medication to feel comfortable during the treatment.

 Where is it done?

-Professor O’Connell performs Urolift at Melbourne Private Hospital or Epworth Freemasons as an overnight procedure.
+Professor O’Connell performs Urolift at Epworth Freemasons as an overnight procedure.

 What can I expect afterwards?

-After the treatment, almost all patients go home the same day without a catheter.
+After the treatment, most patients stay overnight and go home without a catheter the next morning (or the same day).
 There is minimal downtime post-treatment and many patients experience symptom relief in as early as 2 weeks.
 Patients may experience some urinary discomfort during the recovery period.
 The most common side effects may include light blood in the urine, some pain or discomfort when urinating, some increased urge to go and discomfort in the pelvis that typically resolve within two to four weeks after the procedure.
 Professor O'Connell will discuss with you how quickly you can return to your normal physical activities.

 Will having the UroLift System treatment affect my sexual function?